chains-project/dirty-waters/example_reports/differential_analysis_report_example.md

 # Software Supply Chain Report of abc/xyz - vd.e.f &rarr; vd.g.h

 This report is a gradual report: that is, only the highest severity smell type with issues found within this project is reported.
 Gradual reports are enabled by default.
-You can disable this feature, and get a full report, by setting the `--gradual-report` flag to `false`.
+You can disable this feature, and get a full report, by using the `--no-gradual-report` flag.

 :lock: Packages with signature changes (⚠️⚠️⚠️): (0)